-The ‘New Colossus’, a poem by Emma Lazarus, is engraved on the base of the Statute of Liberty.
-Its most famous line, declaring to the world that America is ready to accept the “huddled masses” who are “yearning to breathe free”, has long been referenced to show America’s appreciated of immigrants.
+The ‘New Colossus’, a poem by Emma Lazarus, is engraved on the base of the Statue of Liberty.
+Its most famous line, declaring to the world that America is ready to accept the “huddled masses” who are “yearning to breathe free”, has long been referenced to show America’s appreciation of immigrants.
 There is no doubt that America has developed a reputation of being a nation of immigrants; but is that reputation really deserved?
 Here we take a look at immigration to the United States compared to immigration to other countries around the world.

 Immigration Around the World: By the Numbers